hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/JobTrackerConfiguration.md

 - `communicate-stats`: Defines if statistics (for example, about processed entries) are transmitted to the job emitter.
 This might be used to show some kind of progress to a user inside of an UI system, but it produces additional traffic.
 If not needed, you might want to deactivate this.
 - `topology-changed-strategy`: Defines how the MapReduce framework will react on topology changes while executing a job.
 Currently, only CANCEL_RUNNING_OPERATION is fully supported, which throws an exception to the job emitter (will throw a `com.hazelcast.mapreduce.TopologyChangedException`).

+MapReduce JobTracker configuration has the following attributes.

+- `name`: The name of the JobTracker.
+Required.